Posted in:

 With so many people, “Can I withdraw my pension before turning 55,” we thought it was about time that someone came up with a definitive answer.
 We, therefore, decided to publish this article to advise readers about the rules regarding pension release, taxation, and when and how much you can withdraw.

-Can I withdraw my pension before turning 55? – Summary Table
+Can I withdraw my pension before 55?
+No, only in exceptional circumstances

-Before we get into the pension nitty-gritty, let’s remind ourselves that if you have a private or workplace pension, you can start taking money from it at the age of 55.
-That age is due to change to 57 from 2028.
+Before we get into the pension nitty-gritty, let’s remind ourselves that if you have a private or workplace pension, you can start taking money from it at the age of 55 (due to change to 57 from 2028).
 At present, you are entitled to a 25% tax-free lump sum.

 Trying to take your pension before you turn 55